 If you want to make your house look great then you need to really get your lighting sorted out.
 Don't just go for a boring centre light hanging from the ceiling, try using spotlights, uplights and dimmer switches to add that extra touch of luxury to your home (again boosting perceived value for any buyer).
 Just putting uplights behind a small corner table, a chair or even the TV will make a dramatic change to the feeling of the room.
 Check out lighting supplier websites for some innovative ideas for your home.

-Whether it's summer or winter you will also have jobs to do to make your garden look great.
-So keeping your garden tidy is a must to add value to your home.
-After you have done all the back breaking jobs you can then start to turn your garden into an extra outside room.
+Keeping your garden tidy is a must if you want to add value to your home.
+Whether it is summer or winter, there will always be jobs you can do that can help make a difference.
+After you have done all the back-breaking jobs you can then start to turn your garden into an extra outside room.
 Create seating and dining areas which will give the perception of space.
 Decorate these areas with plants in pots and group these together to create a relaxing and interesting space.
 Add lighting and running water to your garden to add that final 'wow' factor.
 You can buy small fountains with built-in lights for even the smallest space, or you can use solar lights if you have no access to external power.

 Give your agent a call and ask for plenty of details on your prospective buyer before they visit your property.
 You can then showcase your home while emphasising the elements that will appeal to each buyer.
 No two viewings should be the same as no two buyers are the same.